Alexdalegend/MAMOC/content/post/NEUROEV/index.md

 ---
 ## NeuroEvolution of Augmenting Topologies

 NeuroEvolution of Augmenting Topologies (NEAT) is an evolutionary algorithm for generating intelligent behaviour in one layer neural networks.
-NEAT works by evaluating neural networks against a performance metric and reproducing those networks that perform best.
+NEAT works by evaluating neural networks against a fitness function (performance metric) and breeding those networks that perform best.
 NEAT does not require the backpropogation algorithm or labelled examples to learn, therefore allowing it to be used in much broader settings than deep learning methods.
 Invented in 2002 by Stanley and Miikkulainen[^NEATPAPER] the state of the art adaptations to NEAT have applications in game design[^NERO], reinforcement learning and control problems[^RL].
 This article will explore experiments regarding bipedal walking and the NEAT algorithm including its Novelty Search adaptation.

 [Skip to the experiments](#learning-to-walk)
 ## The Algorithm
-As NEAT is an evolutionary algorithm which obeys the following high level process for optimisation
+As NEAT is an evolutionary algorithm which obeys the high level process for optimisation shown in the diagram below.
 {{< figure src="./NEUROEV/EV_PROC.jpg" caption="High Level Evolutionary Process source Baeldung" numbered="true" >}}
 A more detailed description of each step in the evolution process:
 1. Initialisation: The first step is to generate a pool of candidate solutions.
 This can be done by randomly generating neural networks or by loading a set of pre-existing networks.